Tandy123/Tandy123.github.io/_posts/oj/2017-07-10-kickstart-2017-roundB.md

 * content
 {:toc}

-Here is the solutino of KickStart 2017 Round A
+Here is the solutino of KickStart 2017 Round B

-# Problem A. Square Counting
+# Problem A. Math Encoder

 ### Problem
 Professor Math is working on a secret project and is facing a challenge where a list of numbers need to be encoded into a single number in the most efficient manner.
 After much research, Professor Math finds a 3 step process that can best encode the numbers: